2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 summary of strengths and weaknesses, other summary highlights of the

-discussion, and a impact/priority score.
+discussion, and an impact score.
 Summary statements are then provided

 to the IC’s program staff and the PD/PI.

-Reviewers will provide an overall impact/priority score to
+Reviewers will provide an overall impact score to

 reflect their assessment of the likelihood for the project to exert a